Nilesh410/Master_JS/readme.md

 Readability Clear for complex conditions.
 Output Executes a block of statements.
  Side Effects	Can handle side effects.
- 2. Can you explain why expressions can appear within statements but statements cannot appear within expressions in JavaScript?
+ 2. Can you explain why expressions can appear within statements but statements cannot appear within expressions in JavaScript? (refer 10_diff_exp_stat.js)